qualabs/obs-amd-ama-plugin/README.md

 ## Introduction

-The plugin provides an AVC, HEVC and AV1 encoder done by the hardware accelerator card AMD AMA MA35D.
+The plugin provides an AVC, HEVC and AV1 encoder done by the hardware accelerator card AMD MA35D.
 It also includes:

 * A CMake project file
 * GitHub Actions workflows and repository actions